 Sudan

-During this period, MSU staff continued their support to the meetings of the Secretary-General’s Personal Envoy on Sudan with Sudanese stakeholders and other multilateral organizations.
-They contributed to analysis and background papers on stakeholder engagement and Sudan's evolving security situation.
-This was used to prepare the Personal Envoy for his meetings in Port Sudan and Nairobi in September 2025.
-MSU also supported meetings organized by the DPPA-DPO Eastern African Division with Sudanese stakeholders on the margins of the UN General Assembly in New York.
+During the reporting period, MSU staff continued their support to the Personal Envoy's meetings and strategy sessions with Sudanese stakeholders and other multilateral organizations.
+They contributed to analysis and background papers that were used to prepare the Personal Envoy for his meetings in Port Sudan and Addis Ababa in December 2025.

 Papua New Guinea

-At the request of APD, MSU continued to provide technical and process design advice to the post-referendum consultation process between the Government of Papua New Guinea (GoPNG) and the Autonomous Bougainville Government (ABG).
-This follows the adoption of the “Melanesian Agreement” by the parties in June that outlined a joint commitment by the GoPNG and the ABG to a peaceful, negotiated pathway forward, recognizing Bougainville’s referendum outcome and framing future relations within a Melanesian framework.
-During those negotiations, a SBT expert on process design provided technical and advisory support to the international moderator, Sir Jerey Mateparae, who facilitated the discussions.
+At the request of the DPPA-DPO Asia and the Pacific Division (APD), MSU continued to provide technical and process design advice to the post-referendum consultation process between the Government of Papua New Guinea (GoPNG) and the Autonomous Bougainville Government (ABG).
+This follows the adoption of the “Melanesian Agreement” by the parties in June which outlined a joint commitment by the GoPNG and the ABG to a peaceful, negotiated pathway forward, recognizing Bougainville’s referendum outcome and framing future relations within a Melanesian framework.

 Strengthening Mediation Capacity